chiupam/tutorial/Loon/Plus_EN/Remote_Filter_EN.md

 # Say a few more words

--Fill in the name of the `filter subscription node` in the `alias` column, and name it according to the user's personal preference, but it is never allowed to be the same as the name of the `subscription node`, otherwise a loop error will occur
+- Fill in the name of the `filter subscription node` in the `alias` column, and name it according to the user's personal preference, but it is never allowed to be the same as the name of the `subscription node`, otherwise a loop error will occur

--This tutorial only allows users to filter subscription nodes.
+- This tutorial only allows users to filter subscription nodes.
 To allow the filter subscription nodes to function as an agent, the operation of `Russian doll` is required